 You’ve submitted your application.
 What’s next?

-You submitted your Common Application and USC Supplement, which included writing samples, letters of recommendation, and so much more.
+You submitted your Common Application, which included essays, short answers, letters of recommendation, and so much more.
 You also submitted your USC Kaufman Portfolio asking for a million dance components.
 Now that all this work is done, what’s next?

 Your application behind the scenes

 You will receive an email notification about your status in in mid-December.
 About a quarter of applicants will be invited to audition in person.
 If you are invited to a live audition, the notification email will indicate your audition date, based upon the preferences listed on your portfolio.
 Regrettably, most applicants will not be invited to a live audition.
-If this is the case, know that you will still receive full consideration for the other major you’ve listed on your application to USC.
+If this is the case, they go back into the general application pool and receive full consideration for the other major listed on their application to USC.

 Auditions to decisions

-Live auditions will then take place in January and possibly February.
+Live auditions will then take place in January.
 (Read my blog post about the live audition for more details about the day!)
 Once again, faculty have a near impossible job making final selections.
 At the end of the day, they are not looking for any one type of student; they are looking to bring together a community of unique individuals from various backgrounds who will work well together, inspire each other, and be kind to one another.

 Once we have wrapped up our live auditions, we will start communicating with the USC Office of Admission to make final decisions.
-Our faculty will provide recommendations to the USC Office of Admission, while the USC Office of Admission will consider the academic profile and overall fit for those recommended students.
+Our faculty will provide recommendations to the USC Office of Admission, while the USC Office of Admission will consider the academic profile or overall fit for the university.
 In general, the USC Office of Admission is interested in enrolling dancers with whom our faculty want to work.
 However, we must both agree that each student ultimately admitted to our program is academically prepared to succeed at USC.
-As with the first audition phase, those who are not recommended for the BFA in Dance during the second audition round will still receive full consideration for the other major they listed on their application to USC.
+As with the first audition phase, those who are not recommended for the BFA in Dance after the live audition will go back into the general application pool and receive full consideration for the other major listed on their application to USC.

 Letters are mailed out for delivery by April 1.
 This means that you will receive a final decision about your admission to USC and admission to the BFA in Dance at the same time.